 Academic Probation in the Major.
 All Sociology majors must a) maintain a 2.0 GPA in all upper and lower-division courses taken for the major, and b) satisfactorily complete all prerequisites.
 Students whose GPA calculation falls below a 2.0 and/or who do not satisfactorily complete all prerequisites will be placed on departmental academic probation for the following semester.
 A student on probation will be subject to dismissal from the major if the major GPA is not brought up to a 2.0, and/or if they fail to satisfactorily complete all prerequisites by the end of the following term.
 Questions concerning the probation and dismissal policy may be directed to the undergraduate advisors.
 Once dismissed from the major, students are expected to work with an L & S advisor in order to pursue an alternate major.

 Final Exams.
-Most of the Sociology instructors leave graded final papers and exams for you to pick up in 410 Barrows Hall.
+Most of the Sociology instructors leave graded final papers and exams for you to pick up in 410 Social Sciences Building.
 These materials are kept by the department for thirteen months.
 After that time all unclaimed exams and papers are disposed of.

 Pass/No Pass Policy.
 With the exception of the Statistics/Logic prerequisite, all Sociology major requirements must be taken for a letter grade.
 If a class is taken or changed to P/NP, the class will NOT count towards your major requirements.

 Minimum Grades Earned.
 All major requirements must be passed with a letter grade of D- or better, with the exception of Sociology 5, Sociology 101, and Sociology 102, which need to be passed with a C- or better.

 Residency Requirement in the Major.
 Out of the 11 required courses for the major, no more than 5 transfer courses may be used for major requirements.
 The remaining 6 courses must be taken in residence at UCB.